dexterb2992/vidintra/readme.md

-# Single Page Application with Laravel 5.5 and Vue.js 2 - Video Intro
+# Semi-Single Page Application with Laravel 5.5 and Vue.js 2 - Video Intro

 ### Frameworks and Libraries: